 We are an "emerging growth company," as defined in the JOBS Act, and we may take advantage of certain exemptions from various requirements applicable to other public companies that are not emerging growth companies including, most significantly, not being required to comply with the auditor attestation requirements of Section 404 for so long as we are an emerging growth company.
-As a result, if we elect not to comply with such auditor attestation requirements, our investors may not have access to certain information they may deem important.
+We have voluntarily complied with the requirements of Section 404 and our independent auditor has provided an attestation report as of December 31, 2014.
+However, if we elect not to comply with such auditor attestation requirements, our investors may not have access to certain information they may deem important.